From Hobby To Happiness

 “Well, that’s a simple question to answer.
 I love you.”

 “Really!
-I mean, I knew there was some mutual feelings going on beyond friendship.
-But love, I did see that one.”
+I mean, I knew there were some mutual feelings going on beyond friendship.
+But love, I didn't see that one.”

 Jackie chuckled, “I didn’t say I was in love with you, I said I love you.
 I mean, you do know there’s a difference.
 Right?”
 She smiled.

 Africa chuckled, “But of course.
 But do you think it could someday be the other way around?”

 “Absolutely.
 I’ve been feeling you for a minute, as well as feeling you feeling me.
 But hey, I’m a slow rolling type of lady.
 Dig what I’m saying?”